AmeerNahas04/SwiftJaguar-Scanner/README.md

 🛡 Fast and lightweight - Optimized for speed and portability.

+👀 Current device scanning - Will scan open ports on the current machine.

+👣 Target IP scanning - Scans for open ports on whatever IP given.

 🔎 Automated scanning - Identifies open ports on the current connected network.

 🕵️ Common vulnerability detection - Detects commonly exposed ports.